 *Special Project Group

-The Apple Car won’t be just another Apple product engineered mostly or entirely in-house.
-A much higher level of external involvement is expected in the development (and validation) of this future Apple product.
-So, it might be more difficult than usual for Apple to maintain secrecy about the project’s progress and new developments.
-Expect more updates to continue emerging every once in a while.
+The Car won’t be just another Apple product engineered mostly or entirely in-house.
+A much higher level of external involvement is expected in the development (and validation) of this Apple product.

-An exclusive report from E-Daily suggests that if Hyundai Motor Group collaborates with Apple, it will allocate the project to Kia and the manufacturing of the Apple Car would then take place at Kia’s plant in West Point, Georgia, USA.
+An exclusive report from E-Daily last month suggested that if Hyundai Motor Group collaborates with Apple, it will allocate the project to Kia and the manufacturing of the Apple Car would then take place at Kia’s plant in West Point, Georgia, USA.
 The 2,200-acre USD 1.1 billion campus currently builds the Telluride (Hyundai Palisade sister model), Sorento (Hyundai Santa Fe equivalent), and the Optima (Hyundai Sonata rival).

 Apple wants to collaborate with Hyundai Motor Group for production of the Apple Car and to develop its battery.
 As a result, the development of the Apple Car’s battery may happen at a Hyundai or Kia facility in S. Korea.
 The launch should take place in 2027, as per that report.

-It adds that the Apple Car proposal has been reviewed by the Hyundai Motor Group and is now awaiting the nod of only Chairman Euisun Chung.
+It adds that the Apple Car proposal had been reviewed by the Hyundai Motor Group and was awaiting the nod of only Chairman Euisun Chung.
 Last month’s report from Reuters, which reignited the Apple Car rumours, had said that Apple plans to develop the battery indigenously.

 The Apple Car-Hyundai Motor Group news went viral globally, causing Hyundai’s shares to jump by 19.42%.
 Hyundai released a disclosure statement via DART, which ElectricVehicleWeb.in has accessed.
 It said (translated):